On equivariant topological modular forms: Abelian group objects in -categories

-\begin{example} We take $\XX = \Spc_{\Orb}$ and $A = \B T$, with the preorientation given by the canonical identification of $B\T$ with $\Map_{\Orb}(\pt, \B\T)$.
-The corresponding functor $\Orb^{\ab} \to \Spc_{\Orb}$ sends any $X$ to its double Picard dual, which is easily seen to be naturally equivalent to $X$ again.
+Note that Pontryagin duality sends limits to colimits.
+Thus, $F$ preserves limits and the last claim follows. \end{proof} \begin{example} We take $\XX = \Spc_{\Orb}$ and $A = \B T$, with the preorientation given by the canonical identification of $B\T$ with $\Map_{\Orb}(\pt, \B\T)$.
+The corresponding functor $\Orb^{\ab} \to \Spc_{\Orb}$ sends any $X$ to its double shifted Pontryagin dual, which is easily seen to be naturally equivalent to $X$ again.
 Thus, the functor $\Orb^{\ab} \to \Spc_{\Orb}$ is just the natural inclusion as representable presheaves.
 We obtain a functor $\Spc_{\Orb} \to \Spc_{\Orb}$ by left Kan extending this inclusion along itself.
 This functor is \emph{not} the identity, but we claim it rather to be the colocalization functor given by the composite

 where we denote by $\iota\colon \Orb^{\ab} \to \Orb$ the inclusion and by $\iota_!$ the left adjoint to restriction of presheaves.

 This claim is a special case of the following more general claim: Let $F\colon \CC \to \DD$ be a functor of $\infty$-categories.
 Denoting by $Y_{\CC}\colon \CC \to \Fun(\CC^{\op}, \Spc)$ the Yoneda embedding, we claim that the natural transformation $\mathrm{Lan}_{F}Y_{\CC} \to F^*Y_{\DD}$ of functors $\DD \to \Fun(\CC^{\op}, \Spc)$, induced by $Y_{\CC} \to F^*Y_{\DD}F$, is an equivalence.
 In the case that $\CC = \pt$ and $F$ corresponds to an object $d\in \DD$, this boils down to the natural equivalence $\colim_{\DD_{F/e}} \pt \simeq \Map_{\DD}(d,e)$, where $\DD_{F/e}$ is the comma category of $F$ and $\pt \xrightarrow{e} \DD$.
 For the general case, we note that it suffices to show that $i^*\mathrm{Lan}_{F}Y_{\CC} \to i^*F^*Y_{\DD}$ is an equivalence for every functor $i\colon \pt \to \CC$.
 This natural transformation fits into a commutative square